-Community Outcome Level of service Measure / Target Current performance Resilient Communities Provide accountability about Council activities Legally compliant financial plans and reports adopted a.
-100% LTP, Annual Plans and Reports adopted on time.
-Achieved a.
-100%: The Annual Report 2021/2022 was adopted on b.
+Community Outcome Level of service Measure / Target Current performance Community Outcome Resilient Communities Level of service Provide accountability about Council activities Measure / Target Legally compliant financial plans and reports adopted a.
+100% LTP, Annual Plans and Reports adopted on time. b.
 100% LTP and Annual Reports receive unqualified Auditor's Opinions.
-2023.
-(2021/2022: The Annual Report 2020/2021 was adopted on 17 December 2021 as allowed by the amendment to the Local Government Act.
+Current performanceAchieveda.100%: The Annual Report 2021/2022 was adopted on 15 December 2022 as allowed by the amendment to the Local Government Act.
+The Annual Plan 2023/2024 was adopted on 30 June 2023.(2021/2022: The Annual Report 2020/2021 was adopted on 17 December 2021 as allowed by the amendment to the Local Government Act.
 The Annual Plan 2022/2023 was adopted on 30 June 2022.)
 Achieved

 Community Outcome Level of service Measure / Target Current performance b.
-100%: The Long Term Plan 2021 - 2031 received an unqualified Auditor's opinion.
+100%: The Long-Term Plan 2021 - 2031 received an unqualified Auditor's opinion.
 The Annual Report 2021/2022 received an unqualified Auditor's opinion.
 (2021/2022: The Annual Report 2020/2021 received an unqualified Auditor's opinion).
-Resilient Communities engagement of the community during public decision ommunity during believe they have been appropriately consulted Not measured No Residents' Satisfaction Survey was undertaken in 2023. making opportunities (2021/2022: 29% - Biennial Residents' Satisfaction Survey February 2022.)
-Resilient Communities A comprehensive 80% of residents satisfied Not measured Custome Centre Customer Service Centre with the service they receive No Residents' Satisfaction Survey was undertaken in 2023.
+Resilient Communities Effective engagement of the community during public decision- making opportunities 65% of residents that believe they have been appropriately consulted Not measured No Residents' Satisfaction Survey was undertaken in 2023.
+(2021/2022: 29% - Biennial Residents' Satisfaction Survey February 2022.)
+Resilient Communities A comprehensive Customer Service Centre 80% of residents satisfied with the service they receive Not measured No Residents' Satisfaction Survey was undertaken in 2023.
 (2021/2022: 76% - Biennial Residents' Satisfaction Survey February 2022.)